 When you run a call center using Talk, useful call information is recorded about your efficiency and productivity.
-Zendesk Explore helps you surface this important business information in easy-to-read queries and dashboards.
+Zendesk Explore helps you surface this important business information in easy-to-read reports and dashboards.

 In this article, you'll learn the basics of what makes up a Talk call, how to access your call information in Explore, and some of the most common Talk metrics you can measure.

 If you're new to Explore and want more help, see Getting started with Explore.